 1. Overlooking Real-Life Needs

-An elder person-core need may not be a smartphone; rather, they may be simple, comfortable ease-of-use type.
+An elder person-core need may not be a smartphone; rather, they may be a simple, comfortable ease-of-use type.

 2. Choosing Complexity Rather than Simplicity